This glossary provides a general definition of terms commonly used at Gifu-city and is intended as a guide only.

 A specified sequence of study within a discipline or sub-discipline, smaller in size and scope than a major.
 (In practice the requirements for a Minor are typically a sub-set of the requirements for a Major in the same academic area.)

 Enrolments in courses or a sequence of courses which do not lead to or count towards a formal award program.
 The student completes all formal assessments related to the course/s and the assessment results are recorded on the Gifu-city Student System.

 Learning that takes place through a structured program of learning but does not lead to an officially accredited qualification.

 A particular course that will be available for enrolment in a particular teaching period.

-Students are considered to be part-time if their student load is less than 0.75 EFTSL for an academic year or less than 0.375 for a half year.
+Students are considered to be part-time if their student load is less than 0.75 EFTSL for an academic year.

 A course that you have not yet submitted for enrolment in myGifu-city.
 You are not enrolled in Pending course.